Online Addiction & Substance Abuse Bachelor’s Degree Programs

 Graduates interested in licensure in other states are advised to research the requirements of state chemical dependency licensure boards to guide their future professional development plans.

 Crown College offers a bachelor of science degree in alcohol and drug counseling.
-Those seeking a counseling training program that is also Christ-centered will find this program of interest.
+Those seeking a Christ-centered counseling training program will find this program of interest.
 This program trains students to identify and understand addiction’s emotional, cognitive, cultural, professional, financial, and spiritual impacts.

 This 125-credit curriculum consists of 15 to 21 credits of Christian studies coursework, 30 credits of general education core courses, 48 credits of core coursework specific to addiction counseling, and 32 elective credits.
-Students must complete at least 36 credits in upper-level courses to receive their degrees.
+To receive their degrees, students must complete at least 36 credits in upper-level courses.
 The curriculum meets the licensure requirements in 31 states.

 Students earn a total of 12 credits derived specifically from their internship experience.
 Completing the internship must meet Minnesota’s requirements to become a licensed alcohol and drug counselor (LADC).